agentic15/claude-zen/README.md

 ```

 **In Claude Code:**
+1. Launch Claude Code from within your project directory
-Ask Claude: "Create the project plan from the requirements file"
+2. Ask Claude: "Create the project plan from the requirements file"

 Claude will read `.claude/plans/plan-001-generated/PROJECT-REQUIREMENTS.txt` and create the PROJECT-PLAN.json.